Shin-hee Chin: Salvation of Heaven

 “Unfinished work scattered in the house makes me crazy, but that is the reality.
 I don’t have the luxury of time.
 I have several tables just to spread my work.
-And then the other work, I put it into the box and then just label it.
+And then the other work, I put it into the box and then just labeled it.
 I have a list of work that is going on and what is done.
 I joke with myself about the process.”

 Behind the Label

 Behind the Label may well be Shin-hee’s opus.
-The fascinating piece is made from hundreds or perhaps even thousands of clothing labels.
+The fascinating piece is made from hundreds or perhaps thousands of clothing labels.

 At first, Shin-hee didn’t see the potential of her work, but she couldn’t bring herself to throw it away.
 Somehow, the piece began to grow.
-“Without thinking, I made one piece,” says Shin-hee, “And then the next year, I started to collect all the labels, and then three years later, I made another one and then I had two.
+“Without thinking, I made one piece,” says Shin-hee, “And the next year, I started to collect all the labels, and then three years later, I made another one and then I had two.
 Okay, why don’t I just keep on doing it?
 So without thinking about making installation art, I just kind of made the labels, and then, several years later, I thought, wow, this tells us about our family life.
 In the first one, there’s a lot of Korean clothing and then a lot of baby clothing.
-And then it moves on to different places and different kinds of brands for my kids as they are growing, and it shows our family history.”
+And then it moves on to different places and different brands for my kids as they grow, and it shows our family history.”

-More than a family history, Behind the Label is also a tribute to labourers in developing nations worldwide, “Those are the countries that I didn’t think about,” says Shin-hee, “but I was able to use their labour in my family’s clothing.
+More than a family history, Behind the Label, is also a tribute to labourers in developing nations worldwide, “Those are the countries that I didn’t think about,” says Shin-hee, “but I was able to use their labour in my family’s clothing.
 I found it a kind of gratitude for unknown labourers’ work.
 I want to juxtapose the reality that we all have benefited from the labourers.
 One household family is connected to the world.
 We are all somehow interconnected.
 As the Bible teaches, it shows the interconnectedness of our humanity.”

 “I’m so thankful that I became myself,” says Shin-hee on what she is most proud of, “I don’t know whether I am proud of that or not.
 But I think that’s why I do art.
-And through art, I can converse in different ways and different cultural backgrounds.
+And through art, I can converse in different ways and with different cultural backgrounds.
 So sharing art is the most thankful thing in my life.”